Dr-Zany/IP5-Jass-AI/doc/state.md

 ```
 The input state can be represented as 72 indices, where each index corresponds to a specific card or trump suit.

-So, the complete input state is a 2527-dimensional vector.
+So, the complete input state is a 936-dimensional after the embedding.

 ### Encoding Details